Awesome Tips For Selecting The Best Backgrounds For Your Etsy Product Photos

 So if you’re ready, let’s go over from common background mistakes that Etsy sellers make and what you can do to fix them!

-Using backgrounds that are the same color as the product
+Mistake #1 - Using backgrounds that are the same color as the product

 If your product is brown or has prominent elements of brown and the background you selected is a wood color that’s similar to the shade of your product, your product may be difficult to see in a product photo.
 But if you select a different background such as white or cream color background, your product will pop against the background be much easier to see, especially if a customer comes across your listing in a search, so make sure your background and product aren’t blending in with each other.

-Background has a busy pattern
+Mistake #2 - Your background has a busy pattern or texture

 Depending on what background you choose, it’s important to make sure it’s not taking away from your product.
 Sometimes fabrics (especially if it’s wrinkled) or textured surfaces like wood, brick, tile or marble can make your background look busy.
 When selecting a background, make sure it isn’t taking away from your product which is supposed to be the main subject of your photo.